Title/s: Associate Professor

 CV Link: Roberts CV

 Kyle Roberts (Williams College, BA '95; University of Pennsylvania, MA, PhD '07) is Associate Professor of Public History and New Media in the History Department and Director of the Center for Textual Studies and Digital Humanities at Loyola University Chicago.
 He teaches courses on public history, digital humanities, religion, and North America and the Atlantic World in the seventeenth, eighteenth, and nineteenth centuries.
 He is the Project Director of the Jesuit Libraries Project, an initiative to recreate Loyola's first library catalogue in a virtual library system, and the Jesuit Libraries Provenance Project, a virtual archive and participatory community dedicated to the study the history of acquisition and use of books in Jesuit colleges, houses, and universities.
-In 2016, he won the Edwin T. and Vivijeanne F. Sujack Award for Teaching Excellence, the highest honor for teaching in the College.
+In 2016, he won the Edwin T. and Vivijeanne F. Sujack Award for Teaching Excellence, the highest honor for teaching in the College, and in 2017, the Sujack Master Researcher Award.

 Before coming to Loyola, Professor Roberts was the Hench Post-Dissertation Fellow at the American Antiquarian Society (2007-2008) and a Visiting Assistant Professor at Georgetown University (2008-2009).